 Many buses do not have long-distance service routes either.
 So, if you want to cross the island, you’ll have to take multiple buses and make various transfers to different towns.
 For this reason, most visitors avoid the bus system entirely for long-distance traveling.

 However, backpackers are often willing to tackle the bus system because it saves them money.
-Most bus tickets will cost less than $20.

 Top Cities to Visit